Mccranky83/imgbrd-grabber-docs/docs/docs/commands/danbooru.md

+!!! warning

-**⚠️ Using commands can slow down huge batch downloads (a recent computer may need from 100ms to 1s more per image) ⚠️**
+    Using commands can slow down huge batch downloads (a recent computer may need from 100ms to 1s more per image)